 I realize that the book of Revelation can be a bit intimidating at times.
 But, I would strongly encourage each reader to stick with it.
 The blessings and rewards for doing so are beyond measure.
 There are very few unsolved mysteries in the book of Revelation.
 After all, it is the Revelation of Jesus Christ.
 It is not a book that is hard to interpret.
 The difficulty is in simply believing what it so plainly says.

 Now, let me acknowledge some of those who have helped me along in my understanding of the Bible and in my study of Revelation.
-I absolve them, however, of any responsibility for any of my interpretations with which they might not agree or deem accurate.
+I absolve them, however, of any responsibility for any of my interpretations of which they might not agree or deem accurate.
 I gratefully thank and acknowledge the following men of God who have helped me in my understanding as well ... as helped me with my own walk with the Lord ... by sharing with me their love for the Savior and His Word … either by their writings or in person:

 A Study in the Revelation ...
 E. F. Webber, D.D., F.R.G.S.
 Dr. Webber’s book was the first on Revelation that I read as a teenager.
 My saintly grandmother, Mrs. H.C.
 Hudson, who often listened to Dr. Webber’s radio broadcasts, sent it to me.